huggingface/dataset-viewer/docs/source/rows.md

 <Tip warning={true}>
   Currently, only {" "}
   <a href="./parquet">datasets with parquet exports</a>
-  are supported so Datasets Server can extract any slice of rows without downloading the whole dataset.
+  are supported so the dataset viewer can extract any slice of rows without downloading the whole dataset.
 </Tip>

-This guide shows you how to use Datasets Server's `/rows` endpoint to download slices of a dataset.
+This guide shows you how to use the dataset viewer's `/rows` endpoint to download slices of a dataset.
 Feel free to also try it out with [Postman](https://www.postman.com/huggingface/workspace/hugging-face-apis/request/23242779-32d6a8be-b800-446a-8cee-f6b5ca1710df), [RapidAPI](https://rapidapi.com/hugging-face-hugging-face-default/api/hugging-face-datasets-api), or [ReDoc](https://redocly.github.io/redoc/?url=https://datasets-server.huggingface.co/openapi.json#operation/listFirstRows).